w3c/wai-quick-start/source/designing.html.erb.md

 Provide space in your design for alternatives for images and media as needed.
 For example, you might need:

 * Visible links to transcripts of audio
-* Links to audio described versions of video
+* Visible links to audio described versions of video
 * Text with icons or buttons
 * Captions and descriptions for tables or complex graphs